 On January 21, 2004, the European Commission issued a state aid ruling on the assumption by the Belgian government of pension entitlements of employees of the Belgian telecommunications company Belgacom.

 According to press reports, the European Commission is examining whether the state aid principles of this ruling could be applied to the assumption of the pension obligations for civil servants employed at Deutsche Post AG.
 However, the European Commission has not confirmed these reports.

 It is currently unclear whether the state aid principles underpinning the European Commission's ruling can also be applied to Postbank as one of the successor companies to Deutsche Bundespost, and if so, what financial burden this could entail.
-Having fully considered the ruling, Deutsche Post AG and Deutsche Postbank AG are of the opinion that the case has no relevance to the legal treatment of the pension obligations of Deutsche Post AG and Deutsche Postbank AG.
+The European Commission's ruling has not yet been published; as a result, it is not known whether the case is in any way comparable with the statutory arrangements applicable to the pension obligations of Deutsche Post AG or Postbank.